 Meanwhile, Richard Ashcroft has revealed the huge impact that Ian Curtis and Joy Division had on his solo career.

-The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club in front of an intimate audience on Monday 17 December, and discussed everything from parenthood to the inspiration behind his biggest tracks.
+The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club last year and discussed everything from parenthood to the inspiration behind his biggest tracks.